Jodiedoonan1/Breakout/README.md

 * Fixed the compiler issues in the code by removing the #include "PowerupFireBall.h" from PowerupBase.h
 * Implemented mouse input for paddle
 * Implemented ball trail
+* Implemented brick now falls off the screen when hit